credwards27/terminal-settings/README.md

 ### Git Configurations

 **Note:** By default, git configurations are not synced automatically;
-`git-config` must be run manually.
+`git-config` must be run manually each time changes are made to the shared or local sync configuration.

 Global git configurations can be shared using the `home/bin/git-config` and `.git_common_sync` files.
 The `.git_common_sync` file contains shared